Workshops and Teacher Training Modules

 Modules can be taken together within the series or ala carte, as your schedule permits.
 Home study assignments are given as optional work to continue internalizing the concepts you spend learning experientially each module.

-The information in these books will help you to continue to digest and more deeply understand the information imparted in class.
-If your budget does not permit purchasing them at the time of the workshop series, it should not prevent you from signing up.
+The information in these books will help you to continue to digest and more deeply understand the information imparted in the workshops.

 Certificate of Completion and Continuing Education Credits

-Students who complete each series will receive a certificate of completion.
-Each module counts toward continuing education credits for Yoga Alliance.
-The number of credits you receive correlates to the length of the module.
+I am a Yoga Alliance Continuing Education Provider.
+Each workshop counts toward continuing education credits for Yoga Alliance.
+The number of credits you receive correlates to the length of the workshop.